Summary

 f"[{result.lower_bound:.1f}, {result.upper_bound:.1f}]")

-Key pipeline components beyond the model itself:
+Pipeline components beyond the model itself include:

-- Suppression and deduplication: A single incident may trigger dozens of anomaly alerts across correlated metrics.
+- Suppression and deduplication.
+A single incident may trigger dozens of anomaly alerts across correlated metrics.
 Group alerts by time window and root cause to avoid alert fatigue.

 Where the Field Is Heading